kt3kstudio/pairs/ROADMAP.md

 - special stage
   - sp-level.html
 - opening (do we need this? maybe yes, we need to describe the story)
-  - Ma, is dreaming.
+  - Ma, is sleeping in his room.
 An old man appears.
-He tells Ma that his friend Ellen is detained in the tower called YGGS - Yoginis Gigantic Gray Skyscraper and Ma is the only person who can help her.
+He tells Ma that his friend Ellen is detained in the tower called YGGS - Yogini Gigantic Gray Skyscraper and Ma is the only person who can help her.
+  - Old man, Mubi (無火), says, "Ma, here is the card key to go to the 7th floor.
+Ellen is at the room 1610.
+You need to get help of the residents of the tower.
+They are trying looking for something.
+Try help finding them for the people."
+  - Ma takes a taxi to go to YGGS.
+Pays a half shilling.
+  - Ma enters YGGS.
+  - "Excuse me, how can i get to the 7th floor?"
+  - "Use the escalator there."
+  - "Thank you!"
 - ending, interlude
   - dialog.html
   - Ma gets Ellen.
 She is very scared.
 She tests Ma to check if he really the man who solved the tower residents problems.